choonkiatlee/choonkiatlee.github.io/content/posts/00001--setting_up_hugo/index.md

 ---
-title: "First_post"
+title: "TIL: Setting up Hugo to work with Github Pages"
 date: 2020-04-20T17:04:49+08:00
+author: "Choon Kiat Lee"
-draft: true
+draft: false
+postNumber: 1
 ---

-# TIL: Setting up Hugo to work with Github Pages

 Unlike Jekyll, Hugo does not work with Github Pages out of the box.

-One very simple way of doing this

 The biggest worry for me was that I did not want the commit history of my site to be polluted with large changes to the generated files.
 Ideally, we want to separate the commit histories of the source files and the generated files.